Keerthana504/React/README.md

 - useState()-> super powerful state variables

+  - useState are important in React because react does not keep a track of local variables
+  - useState does not update the state by itself, the object / array has be updated first and then passed to the setter function.
+Likewise we have to append the values before changing the state.
+  - when dealing with objects and arrays, always make sure to spread your state variable and then call the setter function.

   - Whenever the state variable changes react will rerender
   - useState hook is called inside a function component only.
   - dont create state variables inside conditions or functions, they are meant to be on top of the component and first thing in a component